 I recommend that you pick based on the region you’d like to develop your long term career.
 If it is the US, China or the Middle East, or you want to work in companies with headquarters in these countries, then the CMA certification from the IMA makes the most sense.
-If it is the UK and commonwealth countries other than Canada and Australia, CIMA may be a better choice.
+If it is the UK and Commonwealth countries other than Canada and Australia, CIMA may be a better choice.

-I hope this article give you an overview of management accounting certifications around the world, and how to make the right choice for yourself.
+I hope this article gives you an overview of management accounting certifications around the world, and how to make the right choice for yourself.
 If you have any questions on these certifications or on the CMA exam in general, please leave me a message in the comment section below.

 Want more info on the CMA exam study tips and updates?
 Please consider signing up to my e-course which is completely free.
 You can learn about the mini course here or sign up directly below: